ENAYATULLA/Mini-LLM-From-Scratch/README.md

 ---

-# 📦 Create Virtual Environment
+# 📦 Create a Virtual Environment

 ### Windows